Skip to main content

 • story

-• “These set you up in scenarios from the GOT universe and gave you specific objectives to complete; it was such a fun surprise to find this story mode style gameplay.”
+• “These set you up in scenarios from the 'Game of Thrones' universe and give you specific objectives to complete; it was such a fun surprise to find this story mode style gameplay.”

 • “The AI cheats relentlessly, and even on the hardest difficulty, it is so stupid.
 One of the campaign missions is literally impossible to complete.
 I have attempted the 'Growing Strong' (the first Tyrell) mission 8 times now, always playing to the last turn, and never once has the 'Muster Units' tactics card been drawn, even though that's the purpose of that mission.”